 Researching which school shoes to buy can leave parents feeling like they're failing at comprehension.
 Why are some so expensive?
 Are the cheaper ones OK?
 Buckles, Velcro or laces?
 And why-in-the-name-of-all-that's-holy do my kids wear them out so quickly?

 The bones in young children's feet don't fuse together until puberty.
-Kids' feet can lack muscle strength and be prone to hypermobility, so firm, supportive shoes help protect their feet while they're growing.
+This means their feet can lack muscle strength and be prone to hypermobility, which is why they need firm, supportive shoes to help protect them while they're growing.

 Kids' feet grow quickly and can change shape as well as size.
 Experts recommend doing a size check at these intervals:

-One to three months up to the age of three.
+- One to three months up to the age of three years.

-...but not too much flexibility.
-Shoes that bend all over or are easily twisted don't provide enough support.
+- Avoid too much flexibility.
+Shoes that bend all over or are easily twisted don't give enough support.

-A good school shoe will have a small heel.
-While this may sound counterintuitive, a low heel keeps your child's foot in a neutral position.
+- A good school shoe will have a low heel to keep your child's foot in a neutral position.
 An entirely flat shoe can cause your child's toes to 'claw' when walking.

 When is it time for new shoes?

-Both our experts were unanimous in their opinion that trainers (runners) are an excellent option for school children if the uniform policy allows them.
-As long as the trainer isn't designed to be a super flexible shoe (like a Nike Free), then a quality training or sports shoe has the advantage of being very supportive and light as well as holding the foot stable.
+Trainers (runners) are an excellent option for school children if the uniform policy allows them.
+As long as the trainer isn't designed to be a super-flexible shoe (such as Nike Free), then a quality training or sports shoe has the advantage of being very supportive and light, as well as holding the foot stable.

-Bodell says the only downside is that many trainers have a mesh upper which can wear out quicker than a leather shoe, yet often cost just as much.
+Bodell says the only downside is that many trainers have a mesh upper, which can wear out quicker than a leather upper, yet often cost just as much.
 But she says more running shoes are being made for school children with a black leather upper, which will wear much better.

-Kate McArthur, director of City Feet Clinic and a podiatrist with a background in shoe analysis and fitting, says shoes are made differently and with different materials depending on their cost.
+Shoes are made differently and with different materials, depending on their cost, according to Kate McArthur, director of City Feet Clinic and a podiatrist with a background in shoe analysis and fitting.

 So what does the extra money buy you?